 This portrait of Chester is my submission for this week’s Old School Sktchy WAX challenge for which the prompt is “Frida”.
 I’ve drawn lots of people in Frida Kahlo-style flower crowns in the past so today I decided to draw Chester the pharaoh hound instead.

-I drew this on an iPad Pro with an Apple Pencil and Procreate using a Blackwing Pencil brush.
+I drew Chester on my iPad Pro with an Apple Pencil using the Procreate app.

-I drew this on Bristol paper with an HB pencil, Copic multiliners and Copic markers and finished it with Prismacolor coloured pencils.
+I drew this in my A4 Moleskine with Copic markers and Prismacolor coloured pencils.

 I drew Scout in black and white a few days ago for Inktober.
 I knew when I drew her that I would add colour at some point to that portrait.
 So here is that same portrait but with colour added in Procreate.
 She looks older than she should, which is one of the reasons I don’t often draw children – yes, I’m one of those artists who always manages to age children when I draw or paint them.

 I added colour on an iPad Pro with an Apple Pencil in the Procreate app using Lisa Bardot’s gouache brushes and the Procreate luminance brushes.